tom-f-oconnell/tom_olfactometer_configs/README.md

    **When this experiment finishes, the program in the terminal will automatically print the connections for the next pair, and wait for Enter again.** Repeat steps above for the other pair.

+4. "Anatomical" Z-stack to assist in glomeruli identifaction / registration

+   The ThorImage setup is similar here, but with a few important differences:

+   - **Turn on the red channel**, by turning the gain of the second PMT to a similar value to the gain of the green channel PMT (~10, or at least no more than 15).

+     Also click the box (labelled "B", I think?) under the green box (labelled "A") on the right.

+   - Set the resolution to 512x512

+   - Set the intial plane higher, such that it just barely gets the top of the antennal lobe, rather than trying to capture much signal in the initial plane itself.

+   - Capture settings:
+     - Change mode from Streaming to Z/T-series mode

+     - In Z-stack settings: **step=0.5um, stop=60um**

+     - Enable the setting to allow streaming some number of planes at each Z depth, and configure it to stream 5 frames at each depth.
+This is to try to be able to filter out some motion.

+     - Uncheck the time series streaming box beneath the Z-stack section.

+     - Disconnect ThorSync (or just delete the data later)

+     - Name the experiment `anat`

 ## Installation